rbliu/obs_generic/README.md

 # obs_generic

-Things We would Like obs_generic to do, but are hard with current packages:
+Things we would Like obs_generic to do, but are hard with current packages:

 ## Simulated images: